CapKenR/blog/elastic-stack/Install Elastic Stack.md

 kibana          elastic-system  1               2019-12-16 17:20:48.314049147 +0000 UTC deployed        kibana-7.5.0            7.5.0
 ```

+## Access to Kibana

-Install the Istio Gateway and VirtualService for Kibana.
-(Optionally, you can install the Gateway in the istio-system namespace.)
+To give users access to the Elastic Stack, we will install an Istio Gateway and VirtualService for Kibana.
+We'll use the following `kibana-gateway.yaml` and `kibana-virtualservice.yaml` files.

 ```yaml
 apiVersion: networking.istio.io/v1alpha3